Trump’s big campaign promise on drug prices wouldn’t have worked, Health and Human Services secretary says

 On Friday, Democrats leaped on the lack of Medicare negotiation as an example of a broken promise on drug prices and called the plan a win for drug companies.

-In lieu of direct negotiation, the plan has a long list of policy ideas to increase plans' ability to negotiate.
-For example, plans are required to cover drugs in certain “protected classes," which are a big driver of spending, and they could be given more flexibility to design their list of covered drugs to drive better deals.
-They also could get the power to negotiate on drugs that are given in doctor's offices, which don't currently benefit from negotiation.
+In lieu of direct government negotiation, the plan has a long list of policy ideas to increase Medicare prescription drug plans' ability to negotiate.
+For example, plans are required to cover drugs in certain “protected classes," which are a big driver of spending -- and they could be given more flexibility to design their list of covered drugs to drive better deals.
+They also could get the power to negotiate on drugs that are administered in doctor's offices, which don't currently benefit from negotiation.

 “They're very hard to explain, they're very nuanced,” said Walid Gellad, director of the Center for Pharmaceutical Policy and Prescribing at the University of Pittsburgh of the various Medicare proposals.
 “My view is that they will help temper the rise in prices, but they're not going to be the wholesale reduction in drug prices that will match the rhetoric of even what we heard Friday by the President.”